About | Guidelines | Destinies | Characters

 Prayers

 Prayers are freeform, delayed, and fueled by the Favor of a higher patron.
 To say a Prayer, set a clear intent and give 1 to 3 Favor dice to the game master based on the magnitude of the plea.
-At a future time, the game master rolls the Favor dice together and takes the highest result against a Threshold of 10 to determine if and how the Prayer is answered.
-A Prayer may have a Modifier, and either side may propose additional bargains beyond Favor.
+At a future time, the game master rolls the Favor dice together and takes the highest result to use as a Challenge roll to determine if and how the Prayer is answered.
+The Character or patron may propose additional bargains beyond Favor.

 Favor